-The ADHD Test for Children: ADD Symptom Checklist
+The ADHD Test for Kids: ADD Symptom Checklist

 ADHD in children often means distractibility, hyperactivity, and impulsivity.
-If you observe these symptoms in your child, use this ADD self-test to determine whether an evaluation for attention deficit disorder is warranted.
+If you observe these symptoms in your child, use this ADHD test for kids to determine whether an evaluation for attention deficit disorder is warranted.

 Does My Child Have ADD?
 Signs and Symptoms of ADHD in Children

 Common signs of attention deficit disorder (ADHD or ADD) in children include:

 - overly energetic